 Old Home Remedies for Bed Bugs Eradication

 What are the old home remedies for bed bugs eradication?
-This is the most popular question asked by our esteemed readers regarding the best home pest management options for getting rid of bed bugs.
+This is the most popular question asked by readers regarding the best home pest management options for getting rid of bed bugs.

 The ancient proverb “Sleep tight, don’t let the bed bugs bite” depicts much information regarding the past of bed bugs.
 According to this old saying, “Sleeping tight” denotes close-fitting ropes knotted round the slumbering man’s body.